Grief and Bereavement

 • your ability to give yourself time to deeply experience grief

 In some cultures, the outward expression of grief is discouraged.
 In others, keening and wailing are seen as a healthy part of the grieving process.
 Colchester East Hants Hospice Society states that “... it is not until we experience the acute pain of mourning a loved one that these emotions come together in intense and confusing combinations.
 And in the midst of all this, we are likely expected to get on with things.”
 They have a Grief Library on their website that you may find helpful.

-There have been Individuals who have put a time limit on their grief or that of others, presuming that in 6 months or 9 months or 1 year it should be under control.
+There have been individuals who have put a time limit on their grief or that of others, presuming that in six months, nine months, or one year it should be under control.
 Others have reported that their grief seemed manageable for quite a while after the death of their loved one, only to have it jump up and level them with no notice.
 Grief has been, after a time, compared to working with a business acquaintance whose company you don’t really enjoy.
 Others will say that it never ends, but the sharp edges eventually wear off and it becomes a comfortable companion.
 As Nora McInerney says in her 15-minute YouTube video, "We don't ‘move on’ from grief.
 We move forward with it.”

 We also have an opportunity for younger generations to model healthy grieving.
 To the mother who is reluctant to cry or grieve the death of her parent in front of her young children, how else will they learn what is healthy and acceptable and how to experience their feelings?
 To the spouse who grieves the death of their life-long partner, sharing their sadness with adult children reinforces that this is an important part of life and of being human.
 It may also be comforting to reinforce the belief that you will make it through; you will come out the other end of this experience changed, but whole, healthy, and intact.